MG MG5

 Price reductions on selected cars, from £250 - £1000 off

-The terms ‘value for money’ and ‘electric cars’ rarely go hand-in-hand, but with the MG MG5, you’re onto a winner.
-This electric estate car is one of the cheapest new cars you can buy, making used examples an exciting proposition – saving up to £10,000.
+The terms ‘value for money’ and ‘electric cars’ rarely go hand-in-hand, but with an MG5 for sale, you’re onto a winner.
+This electric estate car is one of the cheapest new cars you can buy, making used examples an exciting proposition.
 It rivals the Nissan Leaf and Renault Zoe.
-Choose a used MG5 electric estate car, available on finance or to purchase.
+Choose a used MG5 electric estate car, available on finance or to purchase outright.

 115kW Excite EV 61kWh 5dr Auto